curl/everything-curl/cmdline.md

 its operation.
 You can for example most probably pass in illegal letters in the URL without curl noticing or caring and it will just pass them on.

+URLs start with the "scheme", which is the official name for the "http://" part.
+That tells which protocol the URL uses.
+As a convenience, curl also allows users to leave out the scheme part from URLs.
+Then it guesses which protocol to use based on the first part of the host name.

 ### Browsers' "address bar"

 It is important to realize that when you use a modern web browser, the